JG-CTIN/casp/UseCases/README.md

 - OCSF
 - OXA

 ### 1.2.1 STIX/TAXII
 blah blah to be filled in

 For example,
-X.1215 is an ITU recommendation on STIX use cases
-{add link to reference} and contains a ransomware use case.
+X.1215 is an ITU recommendation on STIX use cases {https://www.itu.int/rec/T-REC-X.1215/en} and contains a ransomware use case.
 That use case has it's own use case page
 {add link to page - create page} which is in the STIX section (3.) since it relates to STIX.